By Ed Chapin, Vice President

 Contractors should also use the Builder’s Risk Binder request form to obtain confirmation of the Owner’s coverage placement.
 Contractors should also obtain a complete copy of the Owner’s policy, unless the Owner is utilizing its existing property insurance policy to provide the coverage.
 If this is the case, a certificate of insurance should be requested.
 If the Owner’s broker/agent cannot supply the policy copy before work begins, ask for a Binder or Confirmation of Coverage placement.
 Regardless of who supplies the Builder’s Risk policy, it should conform to the terms of the construction contract, and to the following standards:

 There really is no standard Builder’s Risk policy.
 The policy provisions vary substantially from insurer to insurer.
 Similarly, there is no standard construction project, and the loss exposures differ considerably from one project to another.
 Therefore, purchasing insurance for the exposures presented by a construction project should involve careful identification and analysis of loss exposures, and efforts to tailor coverage to insure those exposures.
 Failure to exercise care in the process may result in substantial uninsured exposures to loss.
-For all projects it is imperative that a contractor take the time to ensure that they are covered for any loss that may occur.
-As the recession deepens and contractors look for ways to improve their bid costs, it has become all to common for contractors to start or even complete projects without the right coverage, or cancel coverage before a project is complete.
+For all projects, it is imperative that a contractor take the time to ensure that they are covered for any loss that may occur.
+As the recession deepens and contractors look for ways to improve their bid costs, it has become all too common for contractors to start or even complete projects without the right coverage, or cancel coverage before a project is complete.

 Parker, Smith & Feek is proud to offer our clients a dedicated resource for Builder’s Risk.
 In 20 years, we have placed more than $3 billion in builder’s risk values, while providing our clients the best options to meet their exposures.
-Ed Chapin, the Manager of the Department, is continually sought by project owners, architects, attorneys along West Coast and Alaska when reviewing construction contracts and bid specifications to create the best Builder’s Risk solution for all involved parties.